 Lepe Beach – the D-Day Mulberry Harbour Construction Site This presentation describes the reasons why the Allies took their harbours with them, during the D-Day invasion in June 1944, the types of equipment involved, what happened to them in practice and the relics left today in Hampshire, where many of the massive caissons were constructed.

-PLEASE NOTE: We ask for a donation to FONFA funds and a contribution to the speaker’s mileage costs, from organisations requesting presentations.
-These donations are currently the main source of the FONFA Charity’s income and are much appreciated.
+PLEASE NOTE: We ask for a minimum donation of £75 to FONFA funds and a contribution to the speaker’s mileage costs, from organisations requesting presentations.
+We have no Government or Local grants, no Lottery funding or legacy income.
+We rely wholly on these donations and our New Forest Airfields Heritage Centre visitors’ donations as the ONLY sources of the FONFA Charity’s regular income, which are greatly appreciated.

 In addition, we can recommend a speaker on the following specialist topics, covering the period leading up to the First World War and between the Wars, and the immediate post-WWII period: